Help Your Back Work for You

-Maintain a healthy weight.
+Stay at a healthy weight.
 This will lessen the strain on your back.
 Your healthcare provider can tell you if you need to lose weight.

-Learn how to lift properly.
+Learn how to lift correctly.
 When you bend to pick something up—even a child—bend at your knees and keep your back straight.
 You may have to squat or kneel.
 This puts the stress on your legs.
 They are stronger than your back.
 When you pick up an object and carry it, hold it close to your body.
 The farther it is from the middle of your body, the more it strains your back.

 Pay attention to pain or twinges.
 If you feel back pain during an activity, stop and rest.
 Your body may be trying to prevent you from harming your back.